sugo-code/seren-app-simulator/README.md

     "isFallen": false
 }
 ```
-After the JSON is generated, the script automatically publish it into a Azure ioT Hub MQTT queue
+After the JSON is generated, the script automatically publish it into a Azure IoT Hub MQTT queue
-## Certificates
+## Connection
-The script uses the *paho mqtt* library to push the data into the queue.
-To do so, we have generated some CA Certificates.
-In order to generate the certificates we used a bash script provided by Microsoft.
-These certificates needs to be re-generated every 30 days and need to be changed into the script
+In order to connect and add messages you have to create an environment variable with the *device* connection string (you can get it from IoT Hub)